 -Catherine and Ed Thomas

-3. Home repairs and updates.
-If you have owned your home for a long period of time, chances are you have put off some maintenance or neglected some updates that should be reviewed.
-A highly qualified real estate agent can help you understand which repairs are worth the money, which ones are a waste of money, and which ones will help your home sell faster and with less hassle.
+If you have owned your home for a long period of time, chances are you have put off some updates or maintenance.
+A highly qualified real estate agent can help you understand which repairs are worth the time and financial investment.
 Your agent can recommend qualified tradespeople for:

 - Handyman repairs